rattling/class-bead-game/README.md

 This roadmap outlines the phases for developing the Class Bead Game project, starting with core functionality and progressively adding features like simulations, analytics, and deployment.
 Each phase builds on the previous to create a fully functional and scalable system.

+## Contributors

+For now, just fork the repo and have some fun.
+Once I have some basics laid around architecture, deployment, testing and what-not, I'll open this up to contributions.
+So watch this space and looking forward to your collaboration very soon!

 ## **Phase 1: Core Game Framework**
 - [ ] Build foundational game components: